MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

     {
     }
 ```
 12. We create a log file per instance of the **Logger** class.
 For that we save the creation time of the class as file name.
-To do that, put the cursor at the end on the line of the constructor opening bracket, press enter and write the following code:
+To do that, put the cursor at the end on the line of the constructor opening bracket, press enter, and write the following code:
 ```cs
     filename = $"{DateTime.Now.ToString("yyyy-dd-MM--HH-mm-ss")}.log";
 ```
 13. We want that each time we try to write a log from the same instance, it will turn to the same file.
 For that to happen:
-Put the cursor at the end of the line of the closing bracket of the constructor, press enter twice and type the following code:
+Put the cursor at the end of the line of the closing bracket of the constructor, press enter twice, and type the following code:
 ```cs
     public void Log(string logData)
     {